Metisse/symfonycrm/README.md

 The Symfony CRM is configured with the following defaults:

-  * Twig as the only configured template engine;
+  * Twig as the only configured template engine

-  * Doctrine ORM/DBAL;
+  * Doctrine ORM/DBAL

-  * Swiftmailer;
+  * Swiftmailer

-And the following bundles:
+The following bundles:

   * **FrameworkBundle** - The core Symfony framework bundle